microsoft/pyright/docs/typed-libraries.md

 `pyright --verifytypes <lib>`

-Pyright will analyze the library, identify all symbols that comprise the interface to the library and emit errors for any symbols whose types are unknown.
+Pyright will analyze the library, identify all symbols that comprise the interface to the library and emit errors for any symbols whose types are ambiguous or unknown.
 It also produces a “type completeness score” which is the percentage of symbols with known types.

 To see additional details (including a full list of symbols in the library), append the `--verbose` option.